It looks like surrogacy could be an amazing option for you!

 Yes.
 Popular media often hypes arguments about “illegal surrogacy” or “should surrogacy be legal,” as well as the exaggerated rules and regulations of surrogacy in California.
 But surrogacy is actually a popular way to grow families in California and across the United States.

 The legality of surrogacy in California was officially confirmed in 2013.
+The California Family Code § 7960 outlines the surrogacy laws in California.
 Not only is surrogacy legal in California, it’s a well-regulated and common way for people to come together for the sake of a common goal — creating families!

 Traditional surrogacy is not directly addressed in California surrogacy laws.
 Because of the lack of traditional surrogacy laws in California, it’s not illegal and is therefore permitted.
 But this means that it’s not well-regulated.
 Traditional surrogacy also always has increased legal and emotional risks associated with it.